vvaltchev/tilck/README.md

 machine with just 3 MB of memory *today*.
 Of course, that's pointless on x86, but on an ARM Cortex-R that won't be anymore the case.

+In addition to that, adding a basic support for networking and storage is part of the plans even if details have not been defined yet.
+Networking support might be limited to UDP + IP (at least at the beginning) and usable on a limited set of network cards.
+The same applies for storage: not all kinds of block devices will be supported, and a few filesystems (maybe just fat32 and ext2) will implemented in the kernel.
+The support for FUSE filesystems will be considered.

+One major milestone for the project will be to support both networking and storage for a specific SoC like Raspberry Pi 3 (or 4) but that could possibly happen only after Tilck has been ported to ARM64.

 ### What Tilck is NOT ?
  * An attempt to re-write and/or replace the Linux kernel.
 Tilck is a completely different kernel that has a *partial* compatibility with Linux just in order to